jpmorganchase/anu/docs/guide/contributing/maintaining.md

     └───.vitepress //VitePress configuration and settings
-    └───anu-examples //Contains all the examples used in the docs └───api //TSDoc API specs auto generated from the Anu API └───examples-gallery //Markdown for each gallery example and main page └───guide //Contains the main documentation section markdown └───vue_components //Custom components for displaying examples, etc.
+    └───anu-examples //Contains all the examples used in the docs └───api //TSDoc API specs auto generated from the Anu API └───examples //Markdown for each gallery example and main page └───guide //Contains the main documentation section markdown └───vue_components //Custom components for displaying examples, etc.
     |   ...